elixir-marine/mmg-cluster-setup/README.md

   Deprovision of the existing cluster.
 - "remove-all":
   Removes the existing cluster + everything that was done by "create-env".
 A total clean-up.
-- "ip-admin-add <X.X.X.X>":
+- "ip-admin-add {X.X.X.X}":
   Open access to Ambari cluster management web-gui to the provided IP address or addresses.
-- "ip-admin-remove <X.X.X.X>":
+- "ip-admin-remove {X.X.X.X}":
-  The opposite of "ip-admin-add <X.X.X.X>".
+  The opposite of "ip-admin-add {X.X.X.X}".

-DETAILS (the variable names "<X>" are taken from config.yml):
+DETAILS (the variable names {X} are taken from config.yml):

 "create-env":
 - Bastion security setup if it was not previously done:
-  - Create security group with the name <bastionSecGroupName>.
+  - Create security group with the name {bastionSecGroupName}.
-  - Create security group rule in the group <bastionSecGroupName> with the parameters: Ingress, port 22, protocol TCP, address 129.242.0.0/16.
+  - Create security group rule in the group {bastionSecGroupName} with the parameters: Ingress, port 22, protocol TCP, address 129.242.0.0/16.
-  - Create security group rule in the group <bastionSecGroupName> with the parameters: Ingress, port -, protocol ICMP, address 0.0.0.0/0. (made for being able to ping Bastion, will be removed in later versions)
+  - Create security group rule in the group {bastionSecGroupName} with the parameters: Ingress, port -, protocol ICMP, address 0.0.0.0/0. (made for being able to ping Bastion, will be removed in later versions)
-- Bastion keys setup if the key with the name <bastionKeyName> doesn't exist on CSC yet:
+- Bastion keys setup if the key with the name {bastionKeyName} doesn't exist on CSC yet:
   - Generate keys in the .ssh folder if they don't exist, make them readable and writable for user only.
   - Register the public key on CSC.
 - Create Bastion host if it doesn't exist yet:
-  - Create server with name <bastionMachineName>, keyname <bastionKeyName>, security groups <bastionSecGroupName> and "default", network ID <networkId>.
+  - Create server with name {bastionMachineName}, keyname {bastionKeyName}, security groups {bastionSecGroupName} and "default", network ID {networkId}.
 - Attach a public IP address to the Bastion.
 - Set up Bastion:
   - Install required packages.
   - Install required packages (procedure repeated to check the successfully installed packages and install packages that for some reason might not have been installed during the previous step).
   - Install Ansible and required python virtualenv modules.
 - Create a key pair for future cluster(s):
-  - Remove key with the name <clusterKeyName> from CSC if it exists.
+  - Remove key with the name {clusterKeyName} from CSC if it exists.
   - Generate new key pair in the "temp" folder.
-  - Register the public key with the name <clusterKeyName> on CSC.
+  - Register the public key with the name {clusterKeyName} on CSC.
   - Transfer the key pair to the Bastion, place in .ssh folder.
   - Change read/write policies for the contents of the .ssh folder on Bastion.
 - Modify .ssh/config on Bastion:
-  - Host 192.168.1.* (taken from the Bastion private IP address), StrictHostKeyChecking no, IdentitiesOnly yes, IdentityFile ~/.ssh/<clusterKeyFileName>.
+  - Host 192.168.1.* (taken from the Bastion private IP address), StrictHostKeyChecking no, IdentitiesOnly yes, IdentityFile ~/.ssh/{clusterKeyFileName}.

 "create-cluster":
-- Create anti-affinity server group with the name <clusterName>-common, if it was not previously registered by the tool in config.yml.
+- Create anti-affinity server group with the name {clusterName}-common, if it was not previously registered by the tool in config.yml.
 - Generate "cluster_vars.yaml" file in the "temp" folder, using the to-be-readonly template "cluster_vars.yaml.template" and the values from config.yml.
-- Update the Ambari password to <ambariPassword> in first line of the "ambari-shell-commands".
+- Update the Ambari password to {ambariPassword} in first line of the "ambari-shell-commands".
 - Transfer this tool to the Bastion:
   - Put all tool components in an archive.
   - Transfer the archive to Bastion.